 Fancy dipping a toe into Afghanistan?
-Well the Wakhan Corridor in the Badakhshan Province is supposedly the safest part and your best bet as a tourist.
+This Motorcycle Travel Guide will show you how to enter the Wakhan Corridor - the safest part of Afghanistan and your best bet as a tourist.
 You’ll find all the info you need on how to get your visa, register and travel safely in Afghanistan’s Wakhan Corridor and the town of Sultan Eshkashim right here.

-So, let’s start by stating that we don’t necessarily condone entrance, nor are we saying it’s safe or that you should go.
+Let’s start by stating that we don’t necessarily condone motorcycle travel in the Wakhan Corridor, nor are we saying it’s safe or that you should go.
 We went and are simply explaining how we did it and how you can do it too – if you want to.
 That said, we hope this comprehensive guide will give you all the information you need to get in, have a great time and get out safely.

 What you’ll find on this page